Book your Session

 May 22, 4pm UTC

 This session is an invitation to journey into the heart of Andean cosmovision, where the coca plant serves as a bridge between spiritual, ecological and ancestral knowledge.
 We will explore how this sacred teacher plant connects communities to the timeless wisdom of the Chavín culture and its deep relationship with the natural world.
 Join us to reconnect with the profound teachings that continue to guide and inspire the Andean worldview.
-Sign Up
+Read the highlights

 Facilitator